pmarguinaud/gpupack/README.md

 - scripts to compile ancillary libraries (hdf, netcdf, eccodes, lapack, eigen3, dummies for other unused libraries)
 - scripts to prepare & compile packs with different compilers

+# Requirements

+Compilers :

+- nvhpc/23.03 or nvhpc/23.5
+- Intel 18.05
+- Any other C/C++/FORTRAN with MPI support

+Python 3

+At least 100Gb of free disk space.

 # Fetch gpupack

 Install gpupack in your HOME directory :